Platforms are indeed “eating the world.” Most distributors can still choose whether they will do the eating or be the meal.

 “Marketplaces are a type of platform that promotes and enables transactions between multiple parties, such as a customer and a third-party seller.
 Marketplaces generally do not fulfill the products or services purchased.
 Marketplaces generally charge fees for enabling the transaction.”

-In our research report for NAW, we use the term “platform” to refer to any kind of network that grows value exponentially through connections instead of assets.
+We use the term “platform” to refer to any kind of network that grows value exponentially through connections instead of assets.
 We refer to “marketplaces” as a subset of platforms that focus on transactions, often by leveraging assets and working capital owned by other organizations or people.

 Tom McFadyen provides a useful classification of marketplaces in his book: